 Frequently Asked Questions

-Q: Can I give human vitamins to my dog?
+Can I give my dog human vitamins?